the-artist666/temporalytics-ai/README.md

 Temporalytics AI
-A Streamlit-based cryptocurrency trading advisor that fetches real-time data from CoinGecko's Pro API, provides advanced technical analysis, and offers AI-driven trading recommendations with simulated gains.
+A Streamlit-based cryptocurrency trading advisor with real-time data from CoinGecko's Pro API, advanced technical analysis, and AI-driven trading recommendations with simulated gains.
 Installation

 Clone the repository: